KennthShang/PhaGCN2.0/README.md

+## For comprehensive usage
+Our web server for virus-related tasks (including virus identification, taxonomy classification, lifestyle prediction, host prediction, contamination detection, vOTU grouping, and phylogenetic tree construction) has been upgraded to version 2!
+The new version has a higher running speed and is generalized to all kinds of viruses.
+You can visit [PhaBOX2](https://phage.ee.cityu.edu.hk/) to use the GUI.
+We also provided more detailed intermediate files and visualization for further analysis.
+A stand-alone version of PhaBOX is also available via [GitHub version of PhaBOX2](https://github.com/KennthShang/PhaBOX), and you can run all these tools at once.
+Hope you will enjoy it!

 # Preview of PhaGCN3 (December 23,2024)

 We are planning to update PhaGCN3.
 Here's the link to the PhaGCN3 test version: https://github.com/xiahaolong/PhaGCN3